 Get The Help And Results You Need After An Injury

-Stage 2: Reconsideration Level or First Appeal
+Step 2 of the SSDI Process: Reconsideration Level or First Appeal

 A reconsideration is a complete review of your claim by someone who did not take part in the first decision.
 They will look at all the evidence submitted when the original decision was made, plus any new evidence you may have supplied.